Edgio/hyperion/spec.md

 ### <a href="#document-components-error-code-detail-object" id="document-components-error-code-detail-object" class="headerlink"></a> Error Code Detail Object

 Some errors require more information about what failed and sometimes where the error occurred.
-API authors can then provide a node type of `ErrorCodeDetail` object to help pin-point errors.
+API authors can then provide a node type of `ErrorCodeDetail` object to help pin-point specific errors.

 An `ErrorCode` **MUST** have the following: